Do You Know What to Do for a Hedgehog to Stay Active?

 With all those quills, it’s easiest to pick up a hedgehog from underneath to avoid getting poked or harming your hedgie.

-Being such sensitive and shy creatures, it’s important to approach your hedgehog with a quiet voice and gentle temperament.
+Being such sensitive and shy creatures, it’s important to approach them with a quiet voice and gentle temperament.

 To pick up your hedgehog properly:

-- If you aren’t comfortable with handling your hedgehog and his quills yet, you can use a blanket to scoop him up.
+– Takes practice to handle them around.
+If you aren’t comfortable with handling your hedgehog and his quills yet, you can use a blanket to scoop it up.

-– Try to pick up and play with your hedgehog when he is awake, keeping in mind that they are nocturnal and typically sleep throughout the daylight hours.
+– Try to pick up and play with it when awake.
+Also, keep in mind that they are nocturnal and typically sleep throughout the daylight hours.

-– If you just brought home your hedgehog and he seems very nervous and shy, you may want to avoid handling him too much for a couple of days until he settles in to his knew home.
+– If you just brought it home and looking very nervous and shy, you may want to avoid handling him too much for a couple of days until they feel comfortable into its new environment.

-– You should handle your hedgehog for at least 30 minutes a day to ensure that he is getting socialization and has time to bond with you.
+– You should handle it for at least 30 minutes a day to ensure there is enough socialization and bonding with you.

 – If your hedgehog begins to become aggressive, shaking, starts biting you, or you notice green poop, this is a sign that he’s becoming stressed and had too much handling that day.